CluedIn-io/CluedIn.Documentation/_docs/10-Integration/build-enricher.md

 ### Creating initial template

-To avoid cumbersome boilerplating, CluedIn provides you a script to generate a working Visual studio solution.
+To avoid cumbersome boiler-plating, CluedIn provides you a script to generate a working Visual studio solution.

 ### Install the generation tool